wontonst/stock-shaving-game/README.md

 Stock shaving is a command line game where you trade stocks to try to make a profit.

-Right now you simple run ```python run.py``` to kick off the game.
+Right now you simply run ```python run.py``` to kick off the game.
 There are no 3rd party library dependencies so have at it!

 The controls are simple.